sjl/.plan/README.markdown

 * Got [Bones][] to run on ECL.
 I needed to hack [policy-cond][] to do it, but I talked to the ECL maintainer in IRC and hopefully I should be able to remove the hack in the future.
 Performance is pretty bad, but at least it runs!
+* Tried out the [PAIP][] tries for [Hype][]'s transposition tables, but they don't seem to be much better than a vanilla CL hash table, at least in SBCL.
+  Oh well.
+* Wrote a real nasty macro to improve the performance of Bones' hot loop.